-The Gallipoli Campaign (Battle of Gallipoli) was one of the Allies great disasters in World War One.
+The Battle of Gallipoli was one of the Allies’ greatest disasters in World War One.
 It was carried out between 25th April 1915 and 9th January 1916 on the Gallipoli peninsula in the Ottoman Empire.
 The doomed campaign was thought up by Winston Churchill to end the war early by creating a new war front that the Ottomans could not cope with.

 Churchill’s idea was simple.
-Creating another front would force the Germans to split their army still further as they would need to support the badly rated Turkish army.
-When the Germans went to assist the Turks, that would leave their lines weakened in the west or east and lead to greater mobility there as the Allies would have a weakened army to fight against.
+Creating another front would force the Germans to split their army still further as they would need to support the depleting Turkish army.
+When the Germans went to assist the Turks, that would leave their lines weakened in the west or east and lead to greater mobility there, as the Allies would have a weakened army to fight against.

 The Turks had joined the Central Powers in November 1914 and they were seen by Churchill as being the weak underbelly of those who fought against the Allies.

 Churchill had contacted Admiral Carden, head of the British fleet anchored off of the Dardanelles, for his thoughts on a naval assault on Turkish positions in the Dardanelles.
 Carden was cautious about this and replied to Churchill that a gradual attack might be more appropriate and had a greater chance of success.
 Churchill, as First Lord of the Admiralty, pushed Carden to produce a plan which he, Churchill, could submit to the War Office.
 Senior commanders in the navy were concerned at the speed with which Churchill seemed to be pushing an attack on the Dardanelles.
 They believed that long term planning was necessary and that Churchill’s desire for a speedy plan, and therefore, execution was risky.
 However, such was Churchill’s enthusiasm, the War Council approved his plan and targeted February as the month the campaign should start.